tskit-dev/tutorials/what_is.md

 or by [inferring genealogies from empirical DNA data](https://tskit.dev/software/#infer).

 :::{margin} Key point
-Tree sequences are used to encode and analyse large genetic datasets
+Tree sequences are used to encode and analyse large genetic datasets.
 :::

 Tree sequences provide an efficient way of storing